gaohongwei/wuhan_need_you/README.md

 ## Deployment

-The website is deployed by flask+uwsgi+nginx.
+The website is powered by flask+uwsgi+nginx.

 ```bash
 git clone https://github.com/gaohongwei/wuhan_need_you.git